Nancy Pelosi has a two-track strategy on impeachment

 For Pelosi to have credibility with that part of her caucus, and for those swing-district Democrats to have credibility with their voters, she's going to have to show that Democrats can govern.
 If the moderate freshmen are ever to get to a place where they can vote to impeach Trump, they will have far better standing with their constituents if they've already demonstrated an ability to legislate.

-And whether or not there's ever an impeachment vote, their first priority is showing they can do substantive work.
+Whether or not there's ever an impeachment vote, their first priority will be showing they can do substantive work.

 John Lawrence, who served as chief of staff to Pelosi the last time Democrats were in the majority, said she had emphasized the need for her party to prove it could do legislative work when some Democrats were calling for President George W. Bush's impeachment in 2007.